 Figure 8.
 The ROC curve for the four critical genes.
 (A) CKAP2.
 (B) HIST1H3H.
 (C) ESR1.
 (D) IL18.
 For each gene, the curves of the training group and the testing group were mapped on the same axis.
-The 95% confidential intervals (95% CI) were calculated and presented in the graphs as well,
+The y-axis represents sensitivity, the true positive rate.
+The x-axis represents specificity, the false positive rate.
+The 95% confidential intervals (95% CI) were calculated and presented in the graphs as well.